GaryHostt/DR_DNS-1/LabGuide200.md

 On the OCI console, change to your specified DR region.Create a new compute instance in the app_subnet.

-1. Click "change image" and select boot volume.
+1.Click "change image" and select boot volume.
 There select the restore boot volume copied over thru volume backup from source region, London.
     ![](./screenshots/200screenshots/backup-test.PNG)

-2. Submit the instance to be created.
+2.Submit the instance to be created.
     ![](./screenshots/200screenshots/backup-test-2.PNG)

-3. SSH into the newly created recovered instance
+3.SSH into the newly created recovered instance

     You can verify that the site is working with `curl http://localhost`.